 3. For LGBT Discrimination: Department of Housing and Urban Development

 As you might have noticed above, gender identification is not one of the HUD’s protected classes.
 However, if any person who identifies as LGBTQ feels that they were discriminated against because of their race or color, religion, sex, national origin, familial status (such as having children) or disability, they are able to file a formal complaint using the same methods.
 In addition, they can check their state and local anti-discrimination laws that specifically include sexual orientation and/or gender identity as protected classes.

 4. For Tenant-Landlord Disputes: State Organizations

 As I previously mentioned, it is always best to sort out issues directly with your landlord.
-However, you and they might not come to an agreement in regards to rent increases, essential services, or even plumbing problems.
+However, you and they might not come to an agreement in regards to rent increases, essential services like gardening, cleaning gutters, or even plumbing problems.
 If you can’t seem to solve the issue amongst yourselves, you can reach out to your state-level agency.
 Since tenant rights and responsibilities differ by state, there isn’t a nationwide number you can call.
 However, you can find the laws for each state following this link.